 |---|---|---|

-| Likely Wins | The non-conference softeners (Eastern Michigan, Western Illinois) and the bottom of the Big Ten draw | The floor.
-Bank these and Wisconsin is most of the way to bowl range. |
+| Likely Wins | The non-conference softeners (Eastern Michigan, Western Illinois) plus the bottom of the Big Ten draw (Purdue and Rutgers, two of the league's cellar teams a year ago) | The floor.
+Bank these four and Wisconsin is two-thirds of the way to bowl range. |

 | Likely Losses | Notre Dame to open, plus the toughest Big Ten tests (USC, Penn State, Iowa) | The ceiling limiter.
-One or two of the clearest losses on the card. |
+The clearest losses on the card. |

-| Toss-Ups | The winnable-but-not-easy Big Ten games (Michigan State, Purdue, Maryland, Rutgers, UCLA) and the Minnesota rivalry | The whole bet.
+| Toss-Ups | The winnable-but-not-easy Big Ten games (Michigan State, Maryland, UCLA) and the Minnesota rivalry | The whole bet.
 This bucket, not the locks, is where the over and under are decided. |

 If the schedule is the knowable half, the roster is the fog.
 Fickell has been blunt that the 2026 Badgers are being built through the transfer portal, and the receipts back it up: Wisconsin signed the largest portal class in program history, a reported 30-plus additions layered on top of retained starters and developing younger players.
 It is a deliberate, fast rebuild, and it cuts both ways for a win total.
 A heavy portal haul can raise the floor of a roster in a single offseason, but continuity is the cost.
 The unit that takes the field in September is not the one that finished 4-8, which is exactly what makes this number hard to price.